valerio-oliveira/dataops-trail/README.md

 This project consists in a high availability cluster running on two AWS Regions.

-The infrastructure was created with Terraform 1.1.5, whereas the deployment was performed on AWS EC2 Debian v.
-10 virtual machines using Ansible v.
+The infrastructure was provisioned with Terraform 1.1.5, whereas the the software layer was deployed using Ansible v.
 2.12.1.

-The Web application was built into a Docker image using Docker v.
-20.10.12 and is available on Dockerhub, from where the playbook get it to build the REST application.
+The Web application was built into a Docker image with Docker v.
+20.10.12 and is available on Dockerhub, from where the playbook gets it.

-Moreover, this project is subdivided into tree projects:
+Moreover, this project is subdivided into tree subprojects:

 - Application project: includes the REST application code and Dockerfile
 - Terraform project: creates the infrastructure layer
-- Ansible project: handles the application deployment its dependencies
+- Ansible project: handles the software layer deployment

 ### Region 1 contains: